mmikowski/jquery.event.ue/README.md

 ## Summary ##

-Use this jQuery plugin to handle both desktop and touch input with a unified set of events.
-It is currently being used commercial SPAs and is featured in the book [Single page web applications - JavaScript end-to-end](http://manning.com/mikowski).
+Use this jQuery plugin to handle both desktop and touch input with unified events.
+It is currently being used in commercial SPAs and is featured in the book
+[Single page web applications - JavaScript end-to-end][1]

 Supported motions for both desktop and touch devices include: